WNC Farm to School Jumpstart Grants

 Please note that if you choose to not fulfill the requirements, it may result in not receiving reimbursement and / or not receiving Farm to School Funding in the future.

-Please feel free to contact our team at firstname.lastname@example.org if you have questions or would like suggestions such as farms to visit, recipes to try, or for ideas about connecting to other farm to school components.
-Return via this form only; please do not mail in the application.
-Notification of winning applications will be made within two weeks after the grant cycle deadline.
+Please feel free to contact our team at firstname.lastname@example.org if you have questions or would like suggestions such as farms to visit, recipes to try, or tips for connecting an existing project to other farm to school components.